Bae Doona: 2018–present: Continued success

 In June 2018, Bae was one of 14 professionals from the Korean film industry invited to join the Academy of Motion Picture Arts and Sciences (AMPAS).
-The same year, she starred in crime thriller The Drug King.
-She also starred in both seasons of the 2019 Netflix period zombie series Kingdom, and romance drama Matrimonial Chaos, a remake of the Japanese television series of the same name.
+The same year, she starred in the crime thriller The Drug King.
+She also starred in both seasons of the 2019 Netflix period zombie series Kingdom, and the romance drama Matrimonial Chaos, a remake of a Japanese television series.

 Bae also starred in a French-speaking role in the romantic comedy film Je Suis La in 2019, starring alongside Alain Chabat.
 She was cast in the 2021 Netflix sci-fi thriller The Silent Sea, alongside Gong Yoo, Lee Moo-saeng and Kim Sun-young.
-In 2022, she returned to the big screen with two films: Jung Ju-ri's Next Sohee, and Hirokazu Kore-eda's Broker.
+In 2022, she appeared in Jung Ju-ri's film Next Sohee, and Hirokazu Kore-eda's film Broker.

 On March 3, 2023, Bae signed with Goodman Story Entertainment.
+Bae Doona will be an international Jury Member for the 76th Berlin International Film Festival in 2026.